lucianmathes/limpid/README.md

 ```

 Now retry with an epithermal correction and see, if there are any differences.
+Also try to fix the Si lineshape parameter to the value obtained by Example 1 and see if that makes the fit more stable (faster convergence/smaller errors).
 You can find the entire script in `examples/example2_cu-si.py`.

 ## References